Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The hidden gate remains.

 This is one way apparently orderly governance can create queues, dependencies, and bottlenecks rather than effective coordination.
-See [Don’t Confuse Order with Bottlenecks](/governance/confusing-order-with-bottlenecks/).
+See [Donât Confuse Order with Bottlenecks](/governance/confusing-order-with-bottlenecks/).

 ## Advice Is Not Approval